lionelc/HavenOnDemand_R/README.md

 ## Description
  This is the wrapper for R users who have interest in using HPE Haven OnDemand APIs.
 It provides a straightforward way for calling the APIs directly from R. The connection between your R client and HPE server side is via POST request method.
 Once you create a HODClient with your apikey, you can call the corresponding API using postHODSync() or postHODAsync().

- Besides, It also includes i) text index operations: create, add_text_to, and delete text indexes; and ii) some local operations that help you on track with your indexes and HavenOnDemand jobs (especially the async ones).
+ Besides, It also includes i) text index operations: create, add_text_to, and delete text indexes; and ii) some local operations that keep you on track with your indexes and HavenOnDemand jobs (especially the async ones).

 ## Usage